tinystories/tinystories.github.io/privacy.md

 github_username:  tinystories # your github username

 # By declaring these variables, you can include a button that links to an external website or to media.
-about_button: https://www.westlothianwriters.org.uk/ # the link
+about_button: https://github.com/tinystories/tinystories.github.io/issues # the link
-about_button_label: visit the WLWriters website # the label on the button
+about_button_label: Submit an issue # the label on the button

 ---
 [//]: # (privacy policy text)